 This important work can only be achieved, once more tedious and menial work is offloaded however.
 Automation therefore creates deeper, more meaningful work — the antithesis of job loss and disengagement.

-LEED is one of the most popular green certification programs in the world, with more than 32,500 projects certified since 2000.
-There’s no doubt that green building certifications like these add value to new properties — more than 10% in some cases — but there are greater environmental and social benefits too.
-Let’s examine some of the other ways going green can add value.
+LEED is one of the most popular green building certification programs in the world, with more than 32,500 projects certified since 2000.
+There’s no doubt that green building certifications like these add value to new properties — more than 10% in some cases — but there are greater environmental and social advantages too.
+Let’s examine some of the other green building benefits.

 Green certification saves building owners money.
 The systems, processes and platforms that optimize equipment and improve building performance efficiency have the potential to generate more than $400,000 in cost savings over a ten year period.
 Retro-commissioning and continuous commissioning practices offer additional cost savings, with retro-commissioning delivering an average payback period of one year and continuous commissioning producing average savings of $100 million per building according to Texas A&M’s Energy Systems Laboratory.